sveiae/website/_pages/pricing.md

 });
 </script>

->"**We help organizations** understand their security posture like a Fortune 500,
->look security through hype and fix what’s relevant,
->so that they can **get the highest ROI on security investments.**"
+>**We help organizations monitor security gaps on a level of many Fortune 500s, and in turn improve ROI for security budgets.**
 >Sven Eidissen, founder